stelzinga/MF/Management_Framework-Appendix.md

 - Deleted [## Bujo MMS] as it is not applicable anymore.

 ### 20260226
-- updated [## Data & Info] with details in kine with kates data wrangling concepts.
+- Updated [## Data & Info] with details in line with Dates data wrangling concepts.

+### 20260912
+- Updated Eisenhower Matrix
+- Corrected typos throughout the document